Callophrys irus

 Misconceptions

-Three (C. i. irus, C. i. hadros, C. i. arsace) were described based on and use, but genetic analysis found no evidence of differentiation by host or clear genetic distinction among putative subspecies.
+Three (C. i. irus, C. i. hadros, C. i. arsace) were described based on and use, but genetic analysis found no evidence of differentiation by host plant or clear genetic distinction among putative subspecies.
 The reported subspecies C. i. arsace has not been confirmed extant despite targeted surveys.

 More Details